remcoov/jokes/README.md

         composer require remcoov/jokes

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Jokes.

-## Jokes Overview

--Insert text here-

-## Configuring Jokes

--Insert text here-

-## Using Jokes

--Insert text here-

-## Jokes Roadmap

-Some things to do, and ideas for potential features:

-* Release it

 Brought to you by [remcoov](https://github.com/remcoov)